Prince Harry, Duke of Sussex: Public life

-Stepping back
+Stepping back and subsequent public appearances

 In January 2020, the Duke and Duchess announced that they were stepping back from their role as senior members of the royal family, and would balance their time between the United Kingdom and North America.
 A statement released by the Palace confirmed that the Duke and Duchess were to become financially independent and cease to represent the Queen.
 At the time of the announcement of Harry and Meghan's decision to "step back" as senior members of the royal family in 2020, 95% of the couple's income derived from the £2.3 million given to them annually by Harry's father, Charles, as part of his income from the Duchy of Cornwall.
 The couple retain their HRH stylings but are not permitted to use them.
 The formal role of the Duke and Duchess was subject to a twelve-month review period, ending in March 2021.
 In March 2020, Harry attended the opening of the Silverstone Experience in Silverstone Circuit together with racing driver Lewis Hamilton.
 Harry's appearance at the museum was his final solo engagement as a senior royal.
 He and Meghan attended the Commonwealth Day service at Westminster Abbey on 9 March 2020, which was their last engagement as a couple before they officially stepped down on 31 March.
 Harry's personal wealth was estimated at £30 million by The Daily Telegraph in 2020.
-Two years later, they made their first official appearance in the UK in June 2022 while attending the Platinum Jubilee National Service of Thanksgiving.
+In April 2021, Harry returned to the UK to attend the funeral of his grandfather, Prince Philip, Duke of Edinburgh.
+Meghan did not attend due to her pregnancy.
+The following year, they made their first official appearance in the UK in June 2022 while attending the Platinum Jubilee National Service of Thanksgiving.

 The Sussexes visited the UK and Germany in September 2022 for a number of charity events in Manchester and Düsseldorf.
-On 8 September 2022, while Harry and Meghan were in London preparing to attend a charity event, Queen Elizabeth II died at Balmoral Castle in Scotland.
+On 8 September 2022, while Harry and Meghan were in London preparing to attend a charity event, Queen Elizabeth II died at Balmoral Castle in Scotland, and they remained in the United Kingdom for her funeral.

+Harry and Meghan visited Nigeria in May 2024 to honour the work of the Invictus Games.
+According to CNN, their trip focused on "sports rehabilitation, mental health, and women's empowerment".
+On 3 November 2025, Harry's office announced that he would travel to Toronto, Canada, for a series of events ahead of Remembrance Day.